Claim: A soldier returning from deployment discovers his wife has died during his absence, and their children have starved to death.

 The story contains elements of two venerable urban legends: In the "Baby high chair death" tale, parents who've entrusted their child to a sitter while on vacation return home to find their now-dead infant still strapped in his chair where they'd left him because the sitter hadn't shown up and the child starved.
 In the "Climax of Horrors" legend, a man's homecoming is marred by the discovery of the many calamities that have taken place in his absence.

 As a military legend, the story speaks to the sacrifices those serving their country are called upon to make.
 Theirs are lives of continual absences from home, often including lengthy periods when they are unable to be in touch with spouses and children.
 But in a larger sense the legend showcases the fear family members in any line of work have when away from home for extended amounts of time.
-During their absences, bad things may be taking place, and it is this awareness that fuels a lurking sense of guilt — were they home, they'd be able to safeguard their families from harm.
+During their absences, bad things may be taking place, and it is this awareness that fuels a lurking sense of

 Barbara "guilt edged" Mikkelson